-The more the SMA points up, the more bullish price is.
-The more it points down the more bearish the price.
-Looking at it that way seems pretty simple.
+The more the SMA points up, the more bullish the price is.
+The more it points down, the more bearish the price.
+Looking at it that way, it seems pretty simple.

-The longer the time period of a chart, the smoother the volatility will be.
-If you have the SMAs on a short time frame, there’s a lot more volatility because it’s reading the data quickly.
+The longer the period of a chart, the smoother the volatility will be.
+If you have the SMAs iin a short time frame, there’s a lot more volatility because it reads the data quickly.

 Which Moving Average Is Best for Day Trading?